 The quality of a gene set is dependent on the quality of the genome assembly.
-Genome assembly can be assessed in a number of ways, including:
+Genome

 1. Coverage estimates

 - A higher coverage usually indicates a more complete assembly. - Using Sanger sequencing only, a coverage of at least 2x is preferred.